saaspegasus/pegasus-docs/src/content/docs/front-end/vite.md

 ## Production

 In production, the above configuration should work out of the box.
-Production builds will disable `settings.DEBUG` which will in turn disable vite's dev mode.
+Production builds will disable `settings.DEBUG` via the environment variable, which will in turn disable vite's dev mode.

 If you need more fine-grained control, or want to test a production build, you can also explicitly set the `DJANGO_VITE_DEV_MODE` environment variable to `false`.